Sawfish

 They should not be confused with sawsharks (order Pristiophoriformes) or the extinct sclerorhynchoids (order Rajiformes) which have a similar appearance, or swordfish (family Xiphiidae) which have a similar name but a very different appearance.

 Sawfishes are relatively slow breeders and the females give birth to live young.
 They feed on fish and invertebrates that are detected and captured with the use of their saw.
 They are generally harmless to humans, but can inflict serious injuries with the saw when captured and defending themselves.

 Sawfish have been known and hunted for thousands of years, and play an important mythological and spiritual role in many societies around the world.

 Once common, sawfish have experienced a drastic decline in recent decades, and the only remaining strongholds are in Northern Australia and Florida, United States.
-The five species are rated as Endangered or Critically Endangered by the IUCN.
+All five species are rated as Critically Endangered by the International Union for Conservation of Nature (IUCN).
 They are hunted for their fins (shark fin soup), use of parts as traditional medicine, their teeth and saw.
 They also face habitat loss.
-Sawfish have been listed by CITES since 2007, restricting international trade in them and their parts.
+Sawfish have been listed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) since 2007, restricting international trade in them and their parts.
 They are protected in Australia, the United States and several other countries, meaning that sawfish caught by accident have to be released and violations can be punished with hefty fines.